TeachBooks/mirror_computational_modelling/book/Chapter1/chapter1-Introduction.md

 4. Assemble the matrices to obtain the equations for the full solution
 5. Solve a system of equations

-We will explain this for the case of a rod that is loaded in its axial direction.
+We will explain this for the case of a rod that is loaded in its axial direction as an application of the 1-dimensional Poisson equation.
+Note that the Laplacian operator (i.e. the second derivative) in the Poisson equation appears in many PDEs in various fields of engineering.